wustl-data/rooster-cogburn/docs/background/dataops/3-glossary.md

 ```

 A branch can be thought of as an alternate pathway of changes to your codebase.
-When a branch is "checked out", all commits get added to the end of that branch.
 When you switch branches, your IDE or whatever program is reading code from the repo will completely switch the active files (i.e., the one that shows up in your filesystem or code editor) to the version of the files in the latest commit of branch you switched to, while hiding the code in the non-active branches within the git filesystem.
 The state of the (committed) files in the branch you switched from will be saved, and you can pull them back up again by switching back to the branch.

-The modern way to switch branches is by using the `git switch` command, but you'll see `git checkout` used most places.
+!!!
+Tip "git switch vs git checkout"

+    Most tutorials on the internet use the command `git checkout` to switch branches.
+However, `git checkout` is a flexible command that can be used to do things besides switching branches, such as integrating a specific file from a different branch into your current branch.
+The command `git switch` is a newer command that is more explicit about its purpose, and we will use this command for class.

 ### HEAD